 How to Verify a Barcode

-It may be more complicated than you would think to verify a barcode.
-You don’t just get a verifier and start pressing the button.
-In fact it begins with getting the right verifier—they are not all the same.
+Verifying a barcode may be more complicated than you think.
+It is more than a scanner.
+You don’t just get a verifier and press the button.
+It begins with getting the right verifier—they are not all the same.

 To begin with, make sure you have an ISO compliant verifier.
-Surprising as it may seem, not all barcode verifiers comply with the ISO specification for verifier performance.
-This can be confusing since verifiers use some or all of the ISO specification for barcode quality to report the verification results, but that is not the same thing as compliance of the verifier itself.
-Make sure the data sheets for the verifier explicitly state that the device complies with ISO 15415 (for 2D symbols) and/or ISO 15416 for 1D barcodes.
-Any unclear or creative language around that simple concept only means one thing: it is not an ISO compliant barcode test device.
+Surprising as it may seem, not all barcode verifiers comply with the ISO specification as a test instrument.
+This can be confusing since most verifiers use some or all of the ISO specification for barcode quality to report the verification results.
+But that is not the same as compliance of the verifier itself.
+Confirm that the verifier complies with ISO 15426 as a test device.
+Then make sure it tests barcodes to their ISO print quality standard: 15415 (for 2D symbols) and/or ISO 15416 for 1D barcodes.
+Unclear or evasive language in the verifier data sheet signals that it is not an ISO compliant barcode test device.